 Preservation of records refers to the implementation of strategies that enhance and prolong the useable life of records and archives.
 Preservation encompasses storage and handling.
 Responsibility for the preservation of records is vested in the creating office during the active and semi-active phases of the records life-cycle.
 The other offices are charged with ensuring accessibility in the short and medium terms.
 However, where it is evident that records will be required as archives, and to assist the organization in long-term preservation, standards in the storage and handling of records should refer to the long term rather than short or medium terms.
-Under the provisions of the Companies Act, 2013 and Regulation 9 and 30(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+Under the provisions of the Companies Act, 2013 and Regulation 9 and 30(8) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 the companies are required to prepare a policy statement relating to the preservation of its documents and archival of documents in the website.
+The following factors need to be considered in the preparation of the preservation and archival policy of the company.